junkdog/pupene/README.md

 ### A brief introduction

-At the core, `pupene` is built around serializers called _puppers_, and `pup` functions - a combined read/write per serializable type.
+At the core, `pupene` is built around serializers called _puppers_, and `pup` functions - a combined read/write function per serializable type.

 Including `<pupene/pupene.h>` gets everything except JSON support, which is done with `<pupene/json.h>` - when built with `PUPENE_BUILD_JSON=true`.